From a kinetic equation to a diffusion under an anomalous scaling

-A linear Boltzmann equation is interpreted as the forward equation for the probability density of a Markov process $(K(t), i(t), Y(t))$ on $(\Tt\times\{1,2\}\times \R^2)$, where $\Tt$ is the two-dimensional torus.
+\begin{poliabstract}{Abstract} A linear Boltzmann equation is interpreted as the forward equation for the probability density of a Markov process $(K(t), i(t), Y(t))$ on $(\Tt\times\{1,2\}\times \R^2)$, where $\Tt$ is the two-dimensional torus.
 Here $(K(t), i(t))$ is an autonomous reversible jump process, with waiting times between two jumps with finite expectation value but infinite variance. $Y(t)$ is an additive functional of $K$, defined as $\int_0^t v(K(s))ds$, where $|v|\sim 1$ for small $k$ .
 We prove that the rescaled process $(N\ln N)^{-1/2}Y(Nt)$ converges in distribution to a two-dimensional Brownian motion.
-As a consequence, the appropriately rescaled solution of the Boltzmann equation converges to a diffusion equation.
+As a consequence, the appropriately rescaled solution of the Boltzmann equation converges to the solution of a diffusion equation. \end{poliabstract}